glainistrash/glainistrash/README.md

 ### INTERACT WITH CAUTION

 - DID/OSDD (I did not have good experience with them for the past couple of days.
 Pony Town has become slowly toxic so it increased the amount of people to fake their mental illness).
-The sole expectation to this is my partners.
 - Dandy's World “fans” (The fandom is the reason.
 But I like the game, it's adorable in some ways.)
 + More might be added in the future.